s-huu/TurningWeaknessIntoStrength/README.md

 * numpy

 ### Data
-- For CIFAR10 dataset, it is downloaded automatically by torchvision.datasets.CIFAR10() function in train_vgg19.py.
+- For CIFAR10 dataset, it is downloaded automatically by torchvision.datasets.CIFAR10 function in train_vgg19.py.
-- For ImageNet dataset, download the validation images to a folder `~/imagenetdata/`, then move them into labeled subfolders with imagenet.sh.
+- For ImageNet dataset, download the validation images to a folder `./imagenetdata/`, then move them into labeled subfolders with imagenet.sh.

 ### Usage
+train_vgg19.py is adopted from [pytorch-vgg-cifar10](https://github.com/chengyangfu/pytorch-vgg-cifar10) with an modification of adding BatchNormalizations to the model.
 To train a vgg19 model for CIFAR10, run:
 ```
 $ python train_vgg19.py
 ```